ilectra/durham/docs/hardwarelab/index.md

 - [Underground heat storage](https://durham.readthedocs.io/en/latest/ichs/index.html)

-## Access

 Information about how to [access the HPC Hardward Lab](access.md) and associated testbed installations is described [on a dedicated access page](access.md).

-## How to contribute

 We appreciate the help of colleagues to keep these pages up-to-date and consistent, and to add any missing information.
 Please follow the process described on the [contribution](contribute.md) pages.

 ## Further information